tobias-stadler/compiler/README.md

 - SSAUse: reference to an SSA definition
 - Reg: virtual or physical register
 - MInt: arbitrary width (<=64 bits) two's complement integer
+- imm32: 32-bit signed immediate

-SSA and register operands maintain def-use chains that allow for look-up of all related definition and use operands.
+SSA and register operands maintain def-use chains that allow look-up of all related definition and use operands.
-## C frontend
-Lexer:
-- hand-written two-layer state-machine
-Preprocessor:
-- fully "pull-based": tokens are preprocessed only when demanded by the parser
-Parser:
-- hand-written recursive descent parser
-- operator precedence parsing for expressions
-- fully "LL(1)": only requires Lexer support for next() and peek()
-- no backtracking
-- some integrated semantic analysis: declarations are directly parsed into C types, the symbol table is populated
-- error recovery features: dump source location and parser recursion context IR Generation:
-- lazy SSA construction using approach by M. Braun et al.

-The goal is to fully implement C99.
-The Lexer, Preprocessor, Parser and AST already support nearly all language constructs (see TODO section).
-IR generation currently only supports integer expressions, structured control flow, function calls with register-sized datatypes, basic structs and unions.
-## RISC-V backend
-- instruction selector currently supports RV32I
-- emits textual GNU assembly
 ## DSL
 `tools/dsl/` contains a compiler for a custom declarative DSL that is used for architecture specification, IR pattern matching and rewriting.
 DSL code is compiled to C++ code.